List of compositions by Thelonious Monk: Ask Me Now

 A tonally ambiguous ballad in D♭ first recorded on July 23, 1951, for the Genius of Modern Music sessions.
 It also appears on 5 by Monk by 5, and Solo Monk.
 Jon Hendricks wrote lyrics to the tune and called it ”How I Wish”; it was first recorded by Carmen McRae on Carmen Sings Monk.
 Mark Murphy sings a version (the lyric is credited to Ben Sidran) on his album Kerouac, Then and Now.

 B

 Ba-Lue Bolivar Ba-Lues-Are

 A riff-based blues in B♭ first recorded on October 9, 1956, for Brilliant Corners.
 The title references Pannonica de Koenigswarter's troubles with her stay at the Bolivar Hotel, where her parties would disturb the management of the hotel.
-It also appears on Les Liaisons dangereuses 1960, and on Monk's Dream; on the latter release, it was retitled "Bolivar Blues" or "Blue Bolivar Blues".
+It also appears on the posthumous Monk album, Les Liaisons dangereuses 1960, and on Monk's Dream; on the latter release, it was retitled "Bolivar Blues" or "Blue Bolivar Blues".
 Live versions also appear from the albums recorded in 1964 at the It Club and the Jazz Workshop.